Last updated: May 26, 2026

 New York / New Jersey — MetLife Stadium (FINAL)

 MetLife Stadium is in East Rutherford, New Jersey — 15 miles from Midtown Manhattan.
-T-Mobile and AT&T both have excellent coverage throughout the New York metro area.
+T-Mobile 5G covers the entire New York metro area.
 NJ Transit from Penn Station is the best transport option on match days — download the app and buy your ticket in advance.

 Los Angeles — SoFi Stadium

 SoFi Stadium in Inglewood has some of the best stadium infrastructure in the world including strong in-stadium Wi-Fi and 5G coverage.
 The LA Metro K Line connects to the stadium area.
-Parking is available but post-match traffic is severe — Uber from a pre-planned pickup point is easier.
+Post-match traffic is severe — Uber from a pre-planned pickup point is easier.

 Dallas — AT&T Stadium